VU-IVM/VineCopulas/CONTRIBUTING.md

 ### Setting Up Your Development Environment

-1. Fork the repository.
-2. Clone your forked repository to your local machine:
+1. Clone the repository to your local machine:

     ```bash
     git clone https://github.com/VU-IVM/VineCopulas.git
     ```

-3. cerate a new environment to install the library with dependencies:
+3. Create a new environment to install the library with dependencies, for example using conda:

     ```bash
    conda create -n VineCopulasDev python=3
    conda activate VineCopulasDev
     ```
-install `VineCopulas` using the following command in the projects main directory
+   Install `VineCopulas` using the following command in the projects main directory

     ```bash
    pip install -e .
     ```

-4. Create a new branch for your changes:
+4. Checkout a new branch for your changes from the main branch:

     ```bash
     git checkout -b feature/your-feature-name
     ```

+5. Make your changes.

 ## Submitting a Pull Request

 Once you have made your changes and are ready to contribute, follow these steps to submit a pull request:

-1. Push your changes to your forked repository:
+1. Push your changes back to origin:

     ```bash
     git push origin feature/your-feature-name
     ```

-2. Navigate to the [original repository](https://github.com/original-repo/[Package Name]) and create a pull request.
+2. Create a pull request to merge your branch into the main branch.

-3. Provide a clear description of your changes in the pull request template.
+Provide a clear description of your changes in the pull request template.

 #### Pull request guidelines
 - Write clear and concise commit messages.